alexbogomol/Asp.Net.Mvc.Recap/action.invoker.md

 #### The .InvokeAction() process (ControllerActionInvoker)

-For the purpose of sake here we look through the sync version of action-invoke process
+For the sake of brevity here we look through the sync version of action-invoke process

 ``` csharp
 public virtual bool InvokeAction(ControllerContext controllerContext, string actionName)